You should have your eye health checked by visiting an optometrist (optician) for an eye examination (eye test)

 Disclaimer: This information aims to help you get the eye test that is right for you.
 However, the RNIB cannot recommend or endorse any individual optometrist or give any assurance in relation to any particular eye test.
 If you are unhappy with the service you receive and cannot resolve it with your optometrist, you can contact the Optical Consumer Complaints Service (OCCS) on 020 7261 1017.

-RNIB Helpline [link to Helpline page] is your direct line to the support, advice and products you need from RNIB and Action for Blind People to remain independent.
+Our Helpline is your direct line to the support, advice and products you need from RNIB to remain independent.
 We'll put you in touch with the people, services and organisations there to help, both locally and nationally, including voluntary groups and support from social services.
 Call us on 0303 123 9999 or email firstname.lastname@example.org.

 Our Helpline is your direct line to the support, advice, and products you need to face the future with confidence.
 If you or someone you know has a sight problem, our specialist advice workers can help.Contact Us